dariusztutaj/hydra-login-consent/local-env/README.md

 ```
 curl --insecure https://oauth2.kyma.example.com/.well-known/openid-configuration
 ```
-`--insecure` flag is needed since you probably don't have ingress gateway cert in trusted store.
+`--insecure` flag is there since you probably don't have ingress' gateway cert in trusted store.
 The cmd above should return json with oauth endpoint details.

 9. Get cert of ingress gateway:
 ```